sridharan01234/Sports-Arena/README.md

 ## Installation
 1. Clone the repository.
 2. Configure the database connection in `config.php`.
-3. Run the database migration scripts to create the necessary tables.

 ## Usage
 The API endpoints are documented in the code comments.